Pronghorn: Head

-Each horn of the pronghorn is composed of a slender, laterally flattened blade of bone which is thought to grow from the frontal bones of the skull, or from the subcutaneous tissues of the scalp, forming a permanent core.
+Each horn of the pronghorn is composed of a slender, laterally flattened blade of bone, which is thought to grow from the frontal bones of the skull, or from the subcutaneous tissues of the scalp, forming a permanent core.
 As in the Giraffidae, skin covers the bony cores, but in the pronghorn, it develops into a keratinous sheath which is shed and regrown annually.
-Unlike the horns of the family Bovidae, the horn sheaths of the pronghorn are branched, each sheath having a forward-pointing tine (hence the name pronghorn).
 Males have a horn sheath about 4.9–17 in (average 9.8 in) long with a prong.
 Females have smaller horns that range from 0.4–2.4 in (average 4.7 in) and sometimes barely visible; they are straight and very rarely pronged.

 Males are further differentiated from females in having a small patch of black hair at the angle of the mandible.
 Pronghorns have a distinct, musky odor.
-Males mark territory with a preorbital scent gland which is on the sides of the head.
-They also have very large eyes with a 320° field of vision.
-Unlike deer, pronghorns possess a gallbladder.
+Males mark territory with a preorbital scent gland on the sides of the head.

+Scent glands

+The preorbital gland's secretion contains the highly odoriferous compound, 2-ethyl-3-methylpyrazine, which also the major volatile component found on the animal's back in the male's medial gland.

+Male and female animals have glands that are exposed when the white hair on the rump stands up.
+2-Pyrrolidinone, the major compound in the rump gland, has an odor reminiscent of buttered popcorn to humans.
+The flared rump hair and odor alert adjacent animals of a possible danger.

+Pronghorns have well developed glands on each hoof.
+Like many ungulates, these interdigital (hoof) glands contain chemical compounds that are known to have antimicrobial activity against soil and mammalian pathogens.